 The race record over the current course was set by Andy Peace, of Bingley Harriers, in 1996.
 His time of 2hrs 46mins 3secs remains unbeaten despite an international field in 2008 when the Race hosted the World Long Distance Mountain Running Challenge.

 Another Bingley Harrier, Victoria Wilkinson, trained for months to knock five minutes off the women’s record set by Anna Pichrtova (Strakova), of the Czech Republic, in the World Long Distance event.
 Victoria cut it to 3hrs 9mins 19secs in 2017.
 She claimed a £500 bonus prize, which is on offer to male and female winners who set new records.
 Victoria finished 13th overall, the highest race position by a lady.

 Today the race starts and finishes on the playing field in Horton-in-Ribblesdale, near Settle – its home since 1975.
 It will probably still be winter in the Yorkshire Dales on the last Saturday in April, but more than 800 runners will set off to complete a punishing 37.4k (23.3 miles) with 1,609 metres (5,279ft) of ascent and descent.

-The first recorded traverse of the Three Peaks of Pen-y-ghent, Whernside and Ingleborough was in 1887 when two teachers from Giggleswick School, near Settle, claimed to have completed the walk in 10 hours.
-Gradually the Three Peaks Walk became an accepted feat of endurance and walking times of between five and six hours were claimed during the 1920s and early 1930s.
+It owes its origins to three teachers from Giggleswick School, near Settle, who claimed to have completed a walking circuit in 10 hours in 1887.
+Gradually it became an accepted feat of endurance and times of between five and six hours were claimed during the 1920s and early 1930s.